OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-046.md

 ## Psalm 46:8

 > Come, behold the works of the Lord,
-> Who has inflicted horrific events on the earth.
+> Who has brought astounding events upon the earth.

 ## Psalm 46:9